Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Open bugs:
-- [target 1.7] MISSING FEATURE (Larry): Save the export image settings in the BBM file
 - [target 1.7] MISSING FEATURE (Alban): support new flex PF track.
 - [target 1.8] MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect)
 - [target 1.8] MISSING FEATURE (Larry): Select parts in multiple layers